It’s not hyperbole to say that finding the perfect coffee maker is key to the…

 The Precision Brewer comes with two baskets.
 Use the cone filter when brewing small amounts.
 The machine automatically detects when you are brewing a small amount (up to 20 ounces) and allows the coffee to steep longer to get the full flavor.

-Whether you want a little or want a lot, this flexible coffee maker can deliver.
+Whether you want a little or want a lot, this flexible coffee maker can deliver many or just one cup of coffee.
 A key feature is the single-serve brewing capability.
 The brewer has two sides: one for making a pot of coffee and one for making a single-serve coffee.
 Each side has its own reservoir.
 This brewer has a simple touch-button interface with an easy-to-read display.

 When making a full pot of coffee, you don't have to wait until the brewing is finished.
 The FlexBrew Trio has an automatic pause so you can pour a cup mid-cycle without making a mess.